ASNA/Wings-Sass/README.md

 `$dds-field-error-background-color: #c00;`

-One of the CSS classes that uses that constant, is:
+One of the CSS classes that uses that constant is:

 ```